 Food for Thought, part of the Office of Inclusion and Intercultural Relation's Lunch on Us series, is a weekly noontime discussion focused on topics relevant to the Asian American community.
 Past discussions include topics such as nutrition, mental health, sexual health, and issues of queer Asian Americans.

-April 4 :: "Holi: The Festival of Colors" by ASHA for Education
+April 3: "Holi: Festival of Colors" - Annika Kulkarni, President of ASHA for Education

 Paid for in part by Student Cultural Programming Fee.
 For complete listing of OIIR’s Lunch on Us program, view the full schedule.